-Services to the value of £3.840m (2019/20 £1.001m), were commissioned from business, charitable, community, health and educational organisations in which five members had an interest.
+Services to the value of £1.598m (2019/20 £1.001m), were commissioned from business, charitable, community and health organisations in which five members had an interest.
 Contracts were entered into in full compliance with the Council's standing orders.
-Grants totalling £0.357m (2019/20 £0.305m) were paid to a community organisations in which three members declared an interest.
+Grants totalling £0.402m (2019/20 £0.305m) were paid to a community organisations in which five members declared an interest.
+This included Covid business support grants which were paid by the Council acting on behalf of the Scottish Government.
 Members' interests are recorded in their profiles on the Council's website.